 These 12 books represent the best of the various elements that comprise good business writing.

-I recommend these books to clients in Instructional Solutions' business writing courses.
+I recommend these books to clients in our business writing courses.

 This book is the most applicable to business writing and one of my favorite books.
 Anne Lamott is brilliant, funny, and breaks down the process of writing.
 Anything Anne Lamott writes is a joy to read.
 This excerpt reflects the essence: